carpentries-incubator/SDC-BIDS-dMRI/episodes/constrained_spherical_deconvolution.md

 ~~~
 {: .language-python}

-We can visualize them as usual using `fury`:
+We can visualize them as usual using `FURY`:

 ~~~
 # Build the representation of the data